kyma-project/cli/README.md

 chmod +x kyma
 ```

+### Kyma CLI as kubectl plugin

-To learn how to use Kyma CLI as a kubectl plugin, follow [this tutorial](https://github.com/kyma-project/cli/blob/master/docs/09-01-kubectl-plugin-tutorial.md)
+To learn how to use Kyma CLI as a kubectl plugin, follow [this tutorial](https://github.com/kyma-project/cli/blob/master/docs/09-01-kubectl-plugin-tutorial.md).